Extended Proposal Deadline: February 15, 2017

-In cooperation with Liberal Arts and Sciences External Programming and the statewide Allerton Planning Committee, NIU’s Department of English is pleased to announce the 49th Allerton English Articulation Conference, to be held Wednesday and Thursday, April 17-18, 2013.
+In cooperation with Northern Illinois University College of Liberal Arts and Sciences External Programming and the statewide Allerton Planning Committee, NIU’s Department of English is pleased to announce the 53rd Allerton English Articulation Conference, to be held Wednesday and Thursday, April 19-20, 2017.

-The Allerton English Articulation Conference, bringing together faculty from two- and four-year colleges and universities for discussions and presentations, takes place at the Allerton Park and Retreat Center in Monticello, Illinois.
+The Allerton English Articulation Conference, bringing together faculty from two- and four-year colleges and universities for discussions, presentations, networking, and co-mentoring, takes place at the Allerton Park and Retreat Center in Monticello, Illinois.
 In keeping with tradition, our two-day format will include plenty of opportunities for collegiality, entertainment, and woodland walks.

 We hope you'll join us for convivial, productive conversation as we celebrate our connections at Allerton House.
-If you know of interested high school instructors who might help us shape these discussions, we would be grateful if you would pass this invitation on to them.
+We offer reduced registration rates for students, high school teachers, and contingent faculty.
+Historically, about half of our conference attendees have joined us because of a recommendation from a colleague; if you know of interested colleagues who might help us shape these discussions, we would be grateful if you would pass this invitation on to them.

-Please email a title and one-paragraph abstract of your roundtable or panel presentation proposal to AllertonConference@niu.edu by February 1, 2013.
-Those accepted will be notified by March 1, 2013.
+Please email a title and one-paragraph abstract of your individual, group, or poster presentation proposal to AllertonConference@niu.edu by February 15, 2017.
+Those accepted will be notified by March 1, 2017.

 Find us on Facebook (Friends of Allerton English Conference) for conference planning updates and conversations with participants past and present!